tyrelh/personal-site-nextjs/posts/aws-ddns.md

 author: "Tyrel Hiebert"
 excerpt: "A dynamic DNS is handy if you want to host something or access something on your home network but you don't have a static IP address from your ISP.
 I built a little dynamic DNS script for AWS Route53 using Node that runs on a Raspberry Pi."
 hero: "/images/posts/aws-ddns.jpg"
-tags: "aws ddns node raspberry-pi"
+tags: "aws ddns node raspberry-pi infrastructure"
 ---
 # AWS Dynamic DNS
 #### March 20, 2022